-Prep children spend time in the Library each week.
-Please make sure your child has their Library bag and books on this day.
+Prep children spend time in the Library each week (every Wednesday).
+Please make sure your child has their Library bag and books to return on this day.
 Prep students may borrow one book per week.
-They can keep them for the week and return them at their next library session (this year it's Friday).
+They can keep them for the week and return them at their next library session.
+If children do not return the book they have at home they will be unable to borrow a book that week.

-Please ensure books are looked after and borrowed and returned via a library bag (not blue folder) If books are lost please let your home group teacher know and the lost book needs to be replaced with a book of similar quality, topic and value.
+Please ensure books are looked after and borrowed and returned via a library bag (not blue folder).
+If books are lost please let your child's teacher know.
+We ask that the lost book be replaced with a book of similar quality, topic and value.